 AWEDD's approach to asset based economic development focuses on the regions competitive strengths and opportunities.
 Systematic regional asset mapping has been completed in nine categories including tangible and intangible assets; natural, human/skills, knowledge, cultural/historic, geographic, excellence, infrastructure, government and innovation.
 The exploration and analysis of the regions assets has included a prioritization process consisting of a determination of assets that are "truly unique and indigenous" and that can be leveraged to reach the measureable economic vision.
-Output from this analysis are regional priority assets, targeted industry clusters, strategies and specific industry sectors for value chain mapping.
+Output from this analysis resulted in priority regional assets, targeted industry clusters, strategies and specific industry sectors for value chain mapping.

 AWEDD's priority industry clusters are Alternative Energy, Manufacturing, Agriculture, Forest Resources, Tourism and Marine Resources.
-We will be paying particular attention to how educational institutions and workforce training address the changing structural job requirements to better support these clusters
+We will be paying particular attention to the crosscutting role that educational institutions and workforce training can play in addressing structural change in job requirements to better support these clusters.